 Every now and then I see these “funny” 9gag pictures about how uncool it is to wear hearing protection during concerts.
-This stuff is usually posted on Facebook pages that relate to music.
+No matter how good hearing aids like EarPros are, if you can prevent having to wear hearing aids, then why wouldn’t you want to!
+This stuff is usually posted on Facebook pages that relate to music anyway.
 Sometimes I even meet people in real life who tell me how much of a fool I am for wearing ear plugs myself.
 This happened when I was using ear protection while playing drums in a band or just going to a gig myself.
 Like it is somehow really cool to destroy your ears.
 So why is it the most stupid thing, to joke about people who wear hearing protections?

 Everyone has a different pain level